Frequently Asked Questions

 Magistrate judges conduct a wide range of judicial proceedings to expedite the disposition of the civil and criminal caseloads of the United States District Courts.
 To achieve maximum flexibility in meeting the needs of each court, the actual determination of which duties to assign to magistrate judges are left to the individual courts.
 Many magistrate judges conduct a wide range of criminal hearings, while others handle strictly civil work, often chunks of complex multi-plaintiff litigation.
 Magistrate clerkships are fast-paced and an excellent learning opportunity for students interested in spending a lot of time in court, but you should be aware of each judge’s typical docket before you apply.

-CARS does not have pre-filled information for state or local judges (because there is no single source from which to upload these addresses).
+CARS does not have pre-filled information for state trial court judges.
 If you wish to apply to one of these judges, you must add him or her by clicking on “Create a Request for a Judge.”
 You will be directed to a page where you can enter the appropriate information.

 Once you have made your initial selections, you will need to review your choices via the “All My Requests” link.
 Once this has been done, you may select the “Submit Your Clerkships for Final Approval” link.
 Your selections will be available to faculty only after you have submitted them for final approval.

 There is no means by which non-faculty members can be granted access to CARS.
-For these recommenders, you will need to create a data document which you can email to the recommender.
+In most cases, these recommenders can create a single letter (with the salutation “Dear Judge”), which can be given directly to the applicant for use in his or her packets.
+If the recommender prefers to have each letter individually addresses, you will need to create a data document which you can email to the recommender.
 To do this, click on the “Create Your Own Merge Data” link.
 You will see a list of all the judges that you have selected on CARS.
 Check the box next to the judges which you would like to include in the merge document, or check on “Check All” to select them all, and hit the “Create Merge Information” button at the top of the page.
 This will create a mail merge data sheet for all the judges that you have selected.
 You should cut and paste this data as a plain text document for use by your recommender.
 For more information on creating merge data, please see the CARS handbook.

-If you are using more than three recommenders, you should create a second request for each judge and select the additional recommender(s) in the second application (i.e., on the first request, choose recommenders 1-3 on the drop down menu.
-On the second request, choose recommenders 4-6 on the drop down).
+If you are using more than four recommenders, you should create a second request for each judge and select the additional recommender(s) in the second application (i.e., on the first request, choose recommenders 1-4 on the drop down menu.
+On the second request, choose recommenders 5-8 on the drop down).

 You may not actually apply to judges on CARS.
-CARS is merely a tool to help you compile the materials for your applications.
+CARS is merely a tool to get your judge list to your faculty recommenders and their assistants.
 After entering your judges on CARS, you must still compile paper applications or submit materials via OSCAR.

 Any judge who is listed in blue has registered with the OSCAR system (grayed out judges have never registered with OSCAR).
-Some of these judges only accept paper applications — this will be indicated with a mailbox next to the name.
+If a judge has an available position, a method of application will be noted.
+Some judges only accept paper applications — this will be indicated with a mailbox next to the name.
 Judges listed in blue with a globe next to the name accept OSCAR applications.

 You must create a draft application for each judge in order to trigger the recommendation request.
 To create a draft application, click on the “clerkship details” tab for each judge and you will see a “build an application” option to the right (this only works if the judge has open positions).
 At this point, you can trigger a draft application by uploading one document and choosing your recommenders for each judge.
 You can finalize the rest of the application at any time before the due date.